numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

    test the null hypothesis that :math:`H\beta = r`; a large :math:`S` then indicates that this hypothesis is unlikely to be true.
-For example, in an analysis of human height, the vector :math:`\beta` might contain the average heights of men and women respectively, and then setting :math:`H = [1, -1], r = 0` would let us test whether men and women are the same height on average.
+For example, in an analysis of human height, the vector :math:`\beta` might contain one value which was the the average height of the measured men, and another value which was the average height of the measured women, and then setting :math:`H = [1, -1], r = 0` would let us test whether men and women are the same height on average.
 Compare to eq.
 2.139 in http://sfb649.wiwi.hu-berlin.de/fedc_homepage/xplore/tutorials/xegbohtmlnode17.html

    Example code is adapted from https://github.com/rerpy/rerpy/blob/0d274f85e14c3b1625acb22aed1efa85d122ecb7/rerpy/incremental_ls.py#L202

-.. [#pycon-tutorials] Out of the 36 tutorials scheduled for PyCon 2014, we guess that the 8 below will almost certainly deal with
+.. [#pycon-tutorials] Out of the 36 tutorials scheduled for PyCon 2014 (https://us.pycon.org/2014/schedule/tutorials/), we guess that the 8 below will almost certainly deal with matrices:
-   matrices:

    * Dynamics and control with Python